piergud/ComputerPlus/README.md

 - Enlarged citation selection list for better UX
 - Replace citation ticket 3D model given to the ped with more suitable one
 - Fixed bug when driver takes off after being given the citation without waiting player return to the car. (during traffic stop)

+** Version 1.4.0.0 change list (contributed by BejoIjo)
+- code tweaks to make the plugin more stable (no crashes expected)
+- removed LiteDB (persistency) support and replaced it with in-memory db.
+The gameplay is still the same.
+Player can still see random citation and arrest report of the peds.